Mat-thias/stm32-tinyml-sine/README.md

 * Open the development notebook in Google Colab or locally.
 * Run all cells to train the sine model and export a .tflite file.

-The resulting TFLite model will be saved and copied into the deployment directory.
+The resulting TFLite model will be saved and copied the deployment include directory in the C .h format.

 ### 3. Set Up STM32 Development Environment